Monday: Crispy Fish Burgers

 - 1 bunch bok choy

-- 3 tbsp chopped peanuts or cashews
+- 3 tablespoon chopped peanuts or cashews

 - coriander and/or spring onion to garnish